-The proposed bill, if enacted, would amend current Arizona statutes by adding a new section that prohibits the state, its agencies, political subdivisions, and employees from using any personnel or financial resources to enforce, administer, or cooperate with specific federal actions and programs.
-These include programs under the Clean Air Act, the Federal Water Pollution Control Act, energy efficiency standards from the Energy Independence and Security Act, and the Mexican Wolf Reintroduction and Incidental Take Permit programs under the Endangered Species Act.
-The bill also clarifies that compliance with court orders is not prohibited and specifies that violations could result in civil penalties or misdemeanor charges for state employees.
+The proposed bill seeks to amend current statutes by introducing new provisions that prohibit the state, its agencies, and employees from using resources to enforce or cooperate with specific federal actions and programs.
+The bill outlines a list of federal programs, including those related to the Clean Air Act, Clean Water Act, Energy Independence and Security Act, and the Endangered Species Act, that would be affected by this prohibition.
+Additionally, it clarifies that compliance with court orders is not restricted by this prohibition and specifies that violations could result in civil penalties or misdemeanor charges for state employees.

 House Engrossed Version: 1-273